Protocol Support

 applications can request activation for a mapped XDG toplevel.

-Current policy: if the requested surface belongs to a managed window and the session is unlocked, Sweets switches to that window's workspace and focuses it.
+If the surface belongs to a managed window and the session is unlocked, Sweets switches to that window's workspace and focuses it.
 Requests for unmapped, unmanaged, or non-XDG surfaces are ignored.

 XDG Foreign

 Sweets implements xdg-foreign v1 and v2.
-Applications and portals can export an
+Applications and portals can export a

-XDG toplevel from one client and import it from another, which lets helper
+toplevel from one client and import it from another.
+This lets helper windows,

-windows, dialogs, and embedded flows establish parent/child relationships even
+dialogs, and embedded flows establish parent/child relationships across

 # smoke test